 Wine tasting, of course.
-Our hosts knew the Cellar Door owner, Bettina Doulton, who provided a personal tour though the many flavors contained in a wide variety of wines.
+Our hosts knew the Cellar Door owner, Bettina Doulton, who provided a personal tour through the many flavors contained in a wide variety of wines.
 There are many interesting stories about the winery and the owner.
 More can be learned at their website Cellar Door Winery.

 While the Cellar Door Wines are very special, their prices are very reasonable.
 After some time in the gift shop, boxes filled with wines and new glassware were loaded into the car bound for enhancing the wine cellar on Last Dance.

 The beautiful grounds of the winery alone are worthy of a visit.
-Placing a teak bench next to a 100 year old apple tree creates a peaceful spot to relax and enjoy.
+Placing a teak bench next to a 100-year-old apple tree creates a peaceful spot to relax and enjoy.
 The winery was just one part of a captivating visit to Rockport.